typohnebild/numpy-vs-mir/README.md

 this problem type here...</span>***

 The Poisson Equation is -&Delta;u = f and has used in various fields to describe processes like fluid dynamics or heatmaps.
-To solve it, the finte-difference method is usually used.
+To solve it numerically, the finte-difference method is usually used for discretization.
 The discrete version on rectangular 2D-Grid looks like this:

 (&nabla;<sup>2</sup>u)<sub>i,j</sub> = <sup>1</sup>&frasl;<sub>(h<sup>2</sup>)</sub>